 Equations for a Body at Rest

-Johannesburg-based painter and filmmaker Thenjiwe Niki Nkosi presents a multi-site video and multimedia artwork titled Equations for a Body at Rest, which tracks the history and symbolic presentation of the Commonwealth Games (and, by association, of the Commonwealth body itself) from its genesis in empire to the current day.
+Johannesburg-based painter and filmmaker Thenjiwe Niki Nkosi presents a multi-site multimedia artwork titled Equations for a Body at Rest, which tracks the history and symbolic presentation of the Commonwealth Games (and, by association, the Commonwealth body itself) from its genesis in empire to the current day.

 – Barford Street Right, 10 Barford Street, B5 6AG